mpowr-it/pydruid/README.md

 Additionally, pydruid implements the [Python DB API 2.0](https://www.python.org/dev/peps/pep-0249/), a [SQLAlchemy dialect](http://docs.sqlalchemy.org/en/latest/dialects/), and a provides a command line interface to interact with Druid.

+## New Apache Druid 27.0.0 Compatibility

+This fork provides an Apache Druid 27.0.n compatible version of the well-known pydruid extension for python.
+In the current development cycle, backward compatibility with older Druid versions cannot be guaranteed; therefore, please use this version of the library with appropriate caution.

 To install:
 ```python
 pip install pydruid